shczhen/docs/tidb-configuration-file.md

 ---
-title: TiDBConfiguration / コンフィグレーションファイル
+title: TiDB Configuration File
-summary: コマンドラインオプションに関係のないTiDB構成ファイルオプションについて説明します。
+summary: Learn the TiDB configuration file options that are not involved in command line options.
 ---

 <!-- markdownlint-disable MD001 -->